lnoss/no-google-search-translation/README.md

 <p><img src="/assets/icon.png" height="64" alt="No Google Search Auto Translation Logo." title="Logo" /></p>

 **No Google Search Auto Translation** is a browser extension that remove the auto translation feature of Google Search.
 It also detect the Google Translate proxy and redirect you to the original page.
+The extension is powered by the [Plasmo](https://docs.plasmo.com/) framework.

 Pending validation for Edge and Opera extensions stores.
-Using Edge, Bravo, Vivaldi or Opera, you should be able to install it from the Chrome Webstore.
+Using Edge, Brave, Vivaldi or Opera, you should be able to install it from the Chrome Webstore.

 [Chrome]: https://chromewebstore.google.com/detail/no-google-search-translat/kdibhchppeokcmdamhekocbnkjkodoii
 [Badge Chrome]: https://img.shields.io/chrome-web-store/rating/kdibhchppeokcmdamhekocbnkjkodoii?label=Get%20on%20Chrome%20(and%20co.)&style=for-the-badge&logo=google-chrome&logoColor=white